-“You’ve got 12 utilities providing water and one utility provides it in two places and the county provides it in the other five places,” says Jerry Pierce, Brunswick County’s director of public utilities.
+“You’ve got 12 utilities providing water and one utility provides it in two places and the county provides it in the other five places,” said Jerry Pierce, Brunswick County’s director of public utilities.

-Specifically, Pierce says water service is provided by the town of Sandy Creek, city of Northwest, Leland and Belville through H2GO (formerly Brunswick Regional Water and Sewer), the town of Navassa, Boiling Spring Lakes, the city of Southport, the town of Oak Island, Caswell Beach, Bald head Island, Shallotte, Ocean Isle Beach and Holden Beach.
+Specifically, Pierce says water service is provided by the town of Sandy Creek, city of Northwest, Leland, Belville and parts of Leland through H2GO North Brunswick Water and Sewer Authority, the town of Navassa, Boiling Spring Lakes, the city of Southport, the town of Oak Island, Caswell Beach, Bald Head Island, Shallotte, Ocean Isle Beach and Holden Beach.